 This appliance DOES NOT require 110 VAC supply for operation.
-A wiring diagram is shown in Figure 7.1 on the next page.
+See wiring diagram below.

 This appliance is equipped with a millivolt control valve.

 Label all wires prior to disconnection when servicing controls.
 Wiring errors can cause improper and dangerous operation.
 Verify proper operation after servicing.